-After we leave Hualcayán, we will take a three-day mini tour of the region.
-First, we will travel up the Llanganuco gorge to visit the beautiful lagoon and archaeological site of Keushu, located immediately below the stunning Huandoy and Huascarán glaciers.
+After we leave Hualcayán, we will take a two-day mini tour of the region.
+First, we will visit the archaeological sites of Wilcahuain and Ichic Wilcahuain.
 We will then travel to the city of Huaraz, the regional capital of Ancash, which will serve as our base for visiting the incredible archaeological monument of Chavín de Huántar.
-The final day you may visit the Archaeological Museum in Huaraz or visit the thermal mineral baths of Monterrey.
+The final day you may visit the Archaeological Museum in Huaraz or the thermal mineral baths of Monterrey.
 Huaraz has exciting nightlife and a wide and eccentric range of bars and restaurants with local and international food as well as several cafes.
 Huaraz is always filled with adventure travelers from all over the world.
 Finally, we will have an end-of-season celebration in Huaraz with alpaca burgers (or vegetarian alternatives!) at Creperie Patrick.